Carrie Fisher In ‘Star Wars’: Film’s Producers Confirm That The Late Actress Will Not Appear In Episode IX?

-With the passing of the so-called “People’s Princess” earlier today, the question of the role of Carrie Fisher in Star Wars remains a question on many a sci-fi fan’s mind.
-Though no official statement has been released about what will happen to the role of Princess Leia in the as-yet-unfilmed Star Wars Episode IX, there is a chance that Star Wars fans who want to see the plucky princess one last time will get their wish.
+With the passing of the so-called “People’s Princess” earlier today, the question of the role of Carrie Fisher in Star Wars remains a question on many sci-fi fans minds.
+Though no official statement has been released about what will happen to the role of Princess Leia in the as-yet-unfilmed Star Wars: Episode IX, there is a chance that Star Wars fans who want to see the plucky princess one last time will get their wish.

-According to the latest news from The Comeback, fans who are dying to see Carrie Fisher in Star Wars Episode VIII will get their wish.
+According to the latest news from The Comeback, fans who are hoping to see Carrie Fisher in Star Wars: Episode VIII will get their wish.
 They have confirmed that Princess Leia — now known as General Leia Organa — will play a much larger role in the newest Star Wars film, which is set to be released in December of next year.

 I just lost it upon seeing this.
 May the Force be with you. #RIPCarrie #CarrieFisher pic.twitter.com/At5B3vcxzU